Exploring Deep Learning and Ultra-Widefield Imaging for Diabetic Retinopathy and Macular Edema: Results and Discussion

 \section{Results and Discussion}

 This section evaluates our proposed approach on the test set using popular metrics in the literature such as AUROC, AUPRC, sensitivity, and specificity.
-Table~\ref{tab:all_tasks_results} summarizes the performance across all three tasks and architectures.
+Table~\ref{tab:all_tasks_results} summarizes the performance in all three tasks and architectures.